 Start: Mweka Camp 3100m / 10,200 ft

 End: Mweka Gate 1800m / 5,580 ft

 Distance: About 7km, 4 miles

-Day 13: (Safari itinerary subject to change.
+Trip Day 13: (Safari itinerary subject to change.
 Based on team size and availability, travel order of safari parks may be reversed).
-Begin the safari driving to Tarangire National Park.
-This beautiful valley overlooks African grassland, sprinkled with acacia and baobab trees and is known for its variety of large mammals.
-Here we overnight comfortably in a deluxe safari lodge, after an extended game drive all afternoon.
+We begin the safari with a 2.25 hour drive to Tarangire National Park.
+We continue with a game drive all afternoon, enjoying boxed lunches along the way.
+This beautiful valley overlooks African grasslands, sprinkled with acacia and baobab trees and is known for its concentration of elephants, giraffe, and bird life.
+Here we overnight comfortably in a deluxe safari lodge located deep within the park.